yashsoni906/login-flask/README.md

 # login-flask
 Made a simple login system with validation using Flask as a framework in python
-# Working of this files
+# Working of these files

 Install flask in a directory named my_flask_app steps given in the official documentation of flask : https://flask.palletsprojects.com/en/1.1.x/installation/